rubyatscale/query_packwerk/README.md

 ## Installation

-This gem provides a cli interface that can be used independently from your application.
+This gem provides a CLI interface that can be used independently from your application.

 ```bash
 gem install query_packwerk